Last updated: June 2026

 A seller note is financing provided by the seller of the business.
 Instead of receiving 100% of the purchase price in cash at closing, the seller accepts a portion of the price as a promissory note, paid back over time by the buyer.

-In a standard SBA acquisition, the structure looks like this: the SBA 7(a) loan covers the majority of the purchase price (typically 70-85%), the buyer contributes a 10% equity injection, and the seller carries the remaining 15-20% as a note.
+In a clean SBA acquisition, the structure looks like this: the SBA 7(a) loan covers 90% of the deal, the buyer contributes 5% cash, and the seller carries a 5% note on full standby that counts as the rest of the 10% equity injection.
+The cash plus the standby note make up the injection.

 What Does "Full Standby" Mean?

-Full standby means the seller note goes completely dormant during the SBA loan term.
+Full standby means the seller note pays nothing for the entire life of the SBA loan.

-The seller receives their note payment only after the SBA loan is paid off or refinanced, which typically happens at the end of a 10-year term.
+The seller receives their note payment only after the SBA loan is paid off or refinanced.
 At that point, the buyer either pays the note in full, refinances it, or negotiates a new structure with the seller.

 Why Do Sellers Agree to This?